paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

     (ii) complementary actions taken by governments during an existing or impending international oil supply disruption.

-**(l) Applicability of antitrust defense** The antitrust defense under subsection (f) of this section shall not extend to the international allocation of petroleum products unless allocation is required by chapters III and IV of the international energy program during an international energy supply emergency.
+**(l) Applicability of antitrust defense** The antitrust defense under subsection (f) shall not extend to the international allocation of petroleum products unless allocation is required by chapters III and IV of the international energy program during an international energy supply emergency.

 **(m) Limitation on new plans of action**

 (1) With respect to any plan of action approved by the Attorney General after July 2, 1985—

-  (A) the defenses under subsection (f) and (j) of this section shall be applicable to Type 1 activities (as that term is defined in the International Energy Agency Emergency Management Manual, dated December 1982) only if—
+  (A) the defenses under subsection (f) and (j) shall be applicable to Type 1 activities (as that term is defined in the International Energy Agency Emergency Management Manual, dated December 1982) only if—

     (i) the Secretary has transmitted such plan of action to the Congress; and